acruz007/bootstrap-gulp/README.md

   npm run dev
 ```

-  To exit out of the application simply type "control C" simultaneously
+  To exit out of the application simply type "control C" simultaneously.